torvalds/linux/Documentation/driver-api/media/v4l2-controls.rst

 A common type of control cluster is one that handles 'auto-foo/foo'-type controls.
 Typical examples are autogain/gain, autoexposure/exposure, autowhitebalance/red balance/blue balance.
-In all cases you have one control that determines whether another control is handled automatically by the hardware, or whether it is under manual control from the user.
+In all cases you have one control that determines whether aanalther control is handled automatically by the hardware, or whether it is under manual control from the user.

 If the cluster is in automatic mode, then the manual controls should be